uf-mil/mil/Current-Testing-Plans.md

-### Current Testing Plans
+# **Current Testing Plans**

-fix coordinates systems
+* Fix coordinates system irregularities
-software thrust limits
+* Set software thrust limits to 600
-docking mode (front thruster kill)
+* Create a docking mode allowing for a front thruster only kill

-path clicker GUI
+* Add the ability to click a path into RVIZ
-t-gen (forrest)
+* Test Trajectory Generator (Forrest)
-adaptive controller
+* Test Adaptive portion of adaptive controller (Jason)
-Lidar SLAM
+* Test Lidar SLAM (Zach)